AJKemps/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+This hook lets you add nested routes to your application such that you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is making sure the data you collect in your form is the type and form of data that you want to collect.
+For example, it's how you might prevent duplicate users being created, or someone accidentally entering information for one field in a nearby field.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is testing your app and making sure it performs as expected in every single state, from beginning to end.
+It incorporates every action a user could take on a page and lets you know whether or not the app is performing as expected.

 ## Instructions